Example Question #32 : Translational Motion

 We know that the acceleration is the acceleration due to gravity.
 Now we can plug in the known values and solve.

-Example Question #3 : Motion In One Dimension
+Example Question #3 : Linear Motion And Momentum

 You are driving at a speed of and suddenly, a tree falls down on the road blocking your path.
 You slam on your brakes to avoid hitting the fallen tree and thus, come to a complete stop.
 You were at a distance of away from the tree when you hit the brakes.
 Assuming that your vehicle does not skid, what is the minimum deceleration needed to avoid hitting the fallen tree?